dorsal-lab/opentelemetry-c-demo/README.md

-# otel-experiment
+# opentelemetry-c-demo

 Simple ZeroMQ client, proxy and server application traced using [opentelemetry-c](https://github.com/augustinsangam/opentelemetry-c).
-Clients ask to servers to compute the nth prime number.
+Clients ask to servers to compute the nth prime number (n is the request input).
 Requests and responses are routed through a central proxy.

 ## Architecture